salcedoe/MtMdocs/docs/matlabBasics/Logical.md

      The function *[strcmp]{target="_blank"}* determines whether two character arrays are identical.

-     The following example should illustrate why CANVAS can be so bad at grading open responses such as "Fill in the Blank "questions.
+     The following example should illustrate why CANVAS can be so bad at grading open responses such as "Fill in the Blank" questions.

      Consider these two character arrays: